Terje Aasland: 2023

 In January 2023, Aasland criticised his fellow cabinet colleague Ola Borten Moe after he criticised his own government's hydrogen investments.
 Aasland expressed that Borten Moe had misunderstood the government's intentions and made miscalculations.

 In February, prime minister Jonas Gahr Støre, accompanied by Aasland and finance minister Trygve Slagsvold Vedum, announced that the electricity support scheme would be expanded until 2024.
 Aasland specified that a 50% increase in the scheme from September and November 2022 would not be affected by the new iteration.
 He also stated that said change would come into effect on 1 September 2023.

-On 2 March, after a crisis meeting with agriculture minister Sandra Borch, President of the Norwegian Sami Parliament Silje Karine Muotka regarding the Fosen wind farms, Aasland apologised to the Sami people on behalf of the government and recognised that human rights had been violated.
+On 2 March, after a crisis meeting with agriculture minister Sandra Borch and President of the Norwegian Sami Parliament Silje Karine Muotka regarding the Fosen wind farms, Aasland issued an apology to the Sami people on behalf of the government and recognised that human rights had been violated.
 This came in response to mass protests against the violation, which the Norwegian Supreme Court had ruled on 11 October 2021.
 Despite this, the protestors indicated that they would continue protesting the day after.

+In June, Aasland announced that the government would be sending a proposal for hearing in the Storting, where they would suggest limitation or halts in electricity export in extreme circumstances.
+He argued that this would help secure important societal functions.

+In August, Aasland, alongside finance minister Trygve Slagsvold Vedum and prime minister Jonas Gahr Støre announced that the government would move in for electrification of the Melkøya power plant.
+The move would ensue the plant to stay operational until at least 2040.

+In December, his ministry announced that they had granted permission for development plans and concessions to be given for the Draugen and Njord platforms to be electrified.
+These would be powered from the shoreline.
+Aasland hailed it as a step for the industry to find solutions in order to reduce emissions.

+2024

+In January, he announced that the government would be approving a further 62 exploration permits in the Barents Sea, which would be distributed among 24 oil companies.

+Aasland was called in as a witness in a court case against activists who protested against the Fosen windmills the year before.
+The activists involved in the case had expected him to confirm that his apology was due to their protests, but this did not happen.
+Instead he testified that the apology came independently of the protests and work on the wind farms' legality had started right after the Norwegian Supreme Court ruling in 2021.
+The activists were acquitted on 9 April.